 Gender-inclusive housing provides students the opportunity to live with a student of their choosing regardless of gender or gender identity or expression.
 At this time, only upper-class students may choose gender- inclusive housing, which is limited to the Living-Learning Center, Willow Hall, Townhouses, or College Park Apartments.
 If one of the students in a gender-inclusive assignment cancels their housing contract or moves out of the room for any other reason, the remaining student(s) may identify a new roommate to fill this vacancy.
-If the remaining roommate(s) cannot identify a new roommate, our office may assign a new roommate to the room, the room may revert to a single-gender room, and a new roommate may be assigned based upon the gender of the remaining roommate(s).
+If the remaining roommate(s) cannot identify a new roommate, the Office of Housing, Dining & Residence Life may assign a new roommate to the room, the room may revert to a single-gender room, and a new roommate may be assigned based upon the gender of the remaining roommate(s).